 What is happening in the larger market as AR capabilities, business benefits, and ‘cool-factor’ surge?

-Skills and specific talents as they apply are now at an all-time premium, and gone are the days when the market prized acting as a ‘jack-of-all-trades.’
-The best ways to survive and keep work flowing through your door these days are not just to be excellent at what you do (that really should go without saying, right?!) but to consistently evolve your skill sets and perspectives, to have as many deep talents and experiences to draw on as possible for when new projects emerge.
+Creative skills and specific talents as they apply are now at an all-time premium, and gone are the days when the market prized acting as a ‘jack-of-all-trades.’
+The best ways to survive and keep work flowing through your door these days are not just to be excellent at what you do, but to consistently evolve your skill sets and perspectives, to have as many deep talents and experiences to draw on as possible for when new projects emerge.

 - Deep knowledge of social/web-based content - design, creation, and utilization for a top-quality, dynamic experience from the end user’s perspective that also draws ROI; and